moloy900/toolesy/pages/text-tool/online-notepad.md

       <li><strong>Anyone needing quick document editing:</strong> No installation required, works on any device with a browser.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: Is this online notepad really free to use?</strong><br>
+    <p><strong>Is this online notepad really free to use?</strong><br>
-      A: Yes, this is completely free with no hidden costs, registration requirements, or usage limits.</p>
+      Yes, this is completely free with no hidden costs, registration requirements, or usage limits.</p>

-    <p><strong>Q: Can I use this notepad on my mobile phone or tablet?</strong><br>
+    <p><strong>Can I use this notepad on my mobile phone or tablet?</strong><br>
-      A: Absolutely!
+      Absolutely!
 The notepad is fully responsive and works perfectly on all devices including smartphones and tablets.</p>

-    <p><strong>Q: Is my document content kept private and secure?</strong><br>
+    <p><strong>Is my document content kept private and secure?</strong><br>
-      A: Yes, all editing happens locally in your browser.
+      Yes, all editing happens locally in your browser.
 Your documents are never sent to our servers, ensuring complete privacy.</p>

-    <p><strong>Q: What file formats can I upload and save?</strong><br>
+    <p><strong>What file formats can I upload and save?</strong><br>
-      A: You can upload TXT, DOC, and DOCX files.
+      You can upload TXT, DOC, and DOCX files.
 You can save your documents as TXT or DOC files for compatibility with other word processors.</p>

-    <p><strong>Q: Do I need an internet connection to use this notepad?</strong><br>
+    <p><strong>Do I need an internet connection to use this notepad?</strong><br>
-      A: You need internet to load the page initially, but once loaded, you can use it offline for basic editing functions.</p>
+      You need internet to load the page initially, but once loaded, you can use it offline for basic editing functions.</p>

     <h3>Why Choose Our Online Notepad?</h3>
     <p>Our <strong>online notepad</strong> stands out with its familiar Microsoft Word-like interface that reduces the learning curve.
 Unlike many online editors, we prioritize your privacy - all document processing happens locally in your browser.
 The tool is lightweight, fast, and works seamlessly across all modern browsers without requiring plugins or extensions.</p>